 Use QR Codes

-When creating a digital asset version of a long-form text or important campaign, generate a QR code to publish on digital signage.
+When creating a digital asset version of a long-form text or important campaign, generate a dynamic QR code to publish on digital signage.
 Alternatively, post it in the break room’s “corkboard”.

 “After Covid and the insurgence of restaurants switching to a more digitally friendly menu format, more people know what to do with QR codes than ever before.
 Plus, there are PLENTY of free QR code generator sites out there!”